7Block Labs

 3) Routing and pricing engine

-• Pricing sources: combine on-chain quotes with off-chain MMs; enforce pessimistic bounds to avoid adverse selection on fast L2s.
+• Pricing sources: This involves blending on-chain quotes with off-chain market makers.
+It's super important to set some pessimistic limits to avoid getting caught in adverse selection on those fast L2s.

 4) Settlement adapters